we are in a two-speed economy.

 Companies in the transport, logistics, technologies and healthcare sectors are booming with rapid growth in their respective markets.
 As such they are struggling to find enough skilled people to take up opportunities.

-The bottom line is, no business, no matter how they are affected, wants to waste another year.
+the bottom line is, that no business, no matter how they are affected, wants to waste another year.

 So right now, it’s about making good decisions.
 Keeping people at the centre can provide a guide to help businesses navigate an uncertain period.

 The COVID-19 pandemic has permanently changed the jobs landscape so HR teams across Australia are having a challenging time managing the shift.
 As the economy is growing again, workers in areas of businesses that are struggling, such as travel and accommodation, will need to be transitioned.

 Workers who are able to identify their transferable skills, educate themselves about the industry they want to move into, network and talk to people in that industry and seek the right support from HR teams or recruiters are likely to be the most successful at transitioning to a new industry.

 At the same time, areas of businesses that are doing well may need more talent.
 Some staff will be able to be transitioned to growth areas, but as demand outstrips supply more hires may be needed.
 The challenge is double-headed.

 During COVID-19, jobs with programming skills, maths, tech design and analysing of data or information were among the fastest-growing.
 Meanwhile, demand for workers in the healthcare, education, construction or technology industries is expected to boom as we enter the post-COVID-19 era.

 A recent study conducted by RMIT Online and Deloitte on the future of work revealed that digital literacy skills will be in particularly high demand in Australia over the next few years.
 The report predicts Australia will need 156,000 more digital technology workers by 2025.